insure logo

 Even though the house may be new, the property is not.
 Somebody – probably many somebodies – owned your land before your house.
 As unlikely as it seems, problems can still crop up where the question of who owns your land comes up.

-Mallett asserts.
-“The most important asset you have is probably going to be your home, and not to have title insurance protecting that is just a big mistake,” he says.
+“The most important asset you have is probably going to be your home, and not to have title insurance protecting that is just a big mistake,” Mallet says.
 “That’s why lenders won’t do a loan without it.”

 Frequently asked questions